ChangtongZhou/front-end-interview-practice/javascript.md

 Specifies the prototype to be assigned to all instances of objects created by the given function when used as a constructor

+## Class inheritance vs. Prototypal inheritance:

+### Class inheritance:

+* A class is like a blueprint - a description of the object to be created
+* Classes inhert from classes and create subclass relationships
+* Instances are typically instantiated via constructor functions with the `new` key word
+* In JS, class inheritance is implemented on top of prototypal inheritance
+* JavaScript’s class inheritance uses the prototype chain to wire the child `Constructor.prototype` to the parent `Constructor.prototype` for delegation.
+Usually, the `super()` constructor is also called.
+Those steps form single-ancestor parent/child hierarchies and create the tightest coupling available in OO design.

+### Prototypal inheritance:
+* A prototype is a working object instance
+* Objects inherit directly from other objects

 ## $scope:

 ### Def: